bik1111/bik1111.github.io/_pages/about.md

     <div style="flex: 2; margin-left: 20px;">
       <h3>
         <strong>Performance Comparison Analysis of gRPC and zeroMQ for Efficient Library Selection in Chat Service Development</strong>
-        <a href="http://m.kiise.or.kr/academyEng/main/getContent.faEng?content_no=10&MENU_ID=020200" target="_blank" style="color: orange; text-decoration: none;">[KCC'25]</a>
+        <a href="http://m.kiise.or.kr/academyEng/main/getContent.faEng?content_no=10&MENU_ID=020200" target="_blank" style="color: orange; text-decoration: none;">[KCC'24]</a>
       </h3>
       <p>
         <strong>Jincheol Jung</strong>, Sungwon Lee
       </p>
       <p>
-      In the current chat service market, real-time chat services based on open chat formats centered on specific topics and interests are gaining popularity, with the number of open chat users steadily increasing.
-Consequently, domestic IT companies are prioritizing the expansion of open chat functionalities as a core business strategy to invigorate community engagement.
-However, since the performance of chat services heavily depends on the messaging system used in development, companies face challenges in selecting a library that satisfies both service performance optimization and cost efficiency.
-This paper compares and analyzes the performance of gRPC and ZeroMQ, which are applicable in distributed system environments, from the perspective of chat service implementation.
-Through this paper, we aim to contribute to the design and implementation of more efficient chat services, ultimately enhancing user satisfaction
+      In the growing chat service market, real-time open chat platforms focused on specific topics are gaining traction, prompting IT companies to enhance open chat features to boost community engagement.
+This paper compares gRPC and ZeroMQ for distributed chat service development, addressing the challenge of balancing performance and cost efficiency.
+Our findings aim to guide the design of efficient chat systems to improve user satisfaction.
       </p>
       <div style="margin-top: 10px;">
         <a href="files/chat.pdf" class="btn" style="margin-right: 10px;">PDF</a>